Beaumont baronets

 The Beaumont Baronetcy, of Stoughton Grange in the County of Leicester, was created in the Baronetage of England on 21 February 1661 for Thomas Beaumont, Member of Parliament for Leicestershire.
 He had already been created a baronet by Oliver Cromwell in 1658.
 However, this creation was considered invalid at the Restoration.
 Beaumont was the grandson of Sir Thomas Beaumont, whose brother Sir Henry Beaumont was the father of Thomas Beaumont, 1st Viscount Beaumont of Swords.
-Sir Thomas and Sir Henry were both descended from John Beaumont, son of Sir Thomas Beaumont (d.
-1457), younger son of John Beaumont, 4th Baron Beaumont.
+Sir Thomas and Sir Henry were both descended from John Beaumont, son of Sir Thomas Beaumont (died 1457), younger son of John Beaumont, 4th Baron Beaumont.
 John's brother Thomas Beaumont was the ancestor of the first Baronet of the 1627 creation.
 The first Baronet was succeeded by his son, the second Baronet.
 He also represented Leicestershire in Parliament.
 On his death the title passed to his eldest son, the third Baronet.
 He died unmarried and was succeeded by his younger brother, the fourth Baronet.
 He was Member of Parliament for Leicester and served as a Lord of the Admiralty.
 In 1702 he inherited the Coleorton estate in Leicestershire from his kinsman, the third and last Viscount Beaumont of Swords.

 He also died unmarried and was succeeded by his younger brother, the fifth Baronet.
 He died childless and was succeeded by his first cousin once removed, the sixth Baronet.
 He was the grandson of William Beaumont, younger son of the first Baronet.
 Beaumont was High Sheriff of Leicestershire from 1761 to 1762.
 His son, the seventh Baronet, represented Beeralston in the House of Commons but is best remembered as an art patron and amateur painter.
 He died childless and was succeeded by his first cousin once removed, the eighth Baronet.
 He was the grandson of Thomas Beaumont, younger brother of the sixth Baronet.
 His son, the ninth Baronet, was High Sheriff of Leicestershire in 1852.
 The title became dormant upon the death of the 12th Baronet in 2011.